 The movie stars Bruce Willis and is the first directorial recognition for M. Night Shyamalan.
 After all the years, many still seek explanations for this film.
-Well, here it is, in chronological order – the film Sixth Sense explained, spoilers ahead.
+Well, here it is, in chronological order – the plot and ending of the movie Sixth Sense explained, spoilers ahead.

 Malcolm Is Dead